leviathan0117/TRON_Legacy/README.md

 See ya :)

 ## Version warning
-Until version 0.1.0 - code structure, names and function implementations may change chaotically.
-Version in README.md may not be updated.

 Until version 1.0.0 - code won't be fully tested, so a huge variety of bugs may be present!

 ## Setup